 What company has the cheapest car insurance in Texas?

 How much auto insurance do I need in Texas?

 The state minimum limits are 30/60/25, which means you need to carry at least $30,000 in bodily injury per person coverage, $60,000 in bodily injury per accident coverage and $25,000 for property damage liability coverage.
-Most insurance experts agree that it is worth buying higher levels of liability, if you can afford to do so, so that you will have a greater level of financial protection in the event of an accident.
+Most insurance experts agree that it is worth buying higher levels of liability, if you can afford to do so, to provide a greater level of financial protection in the event of an accident.

 Do I need collision and comprehensive coverage in Texas?

 Collision is an optional coverage that pays for damage to your vehicle following an accident.
 Comprehensive is also an optional coverage that provides protection for additional damage situations such as theft, vandalism, cracked windshields and fire, hail and water damage.
 If you have a lease or loan on your vehicle, your lender will likely require you to carry these optional coverages.
 If not, you may still want to consider carrying full coverage if your car is newer or of higher value.
 If you are unsure how much coverage you need, talking to an agent or a representative from your insurance company might be a good idea.

 Bankrate utilizes Quadrant Information Services to analyze 2022 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits: